 Jam (for Victoria sponge)

 The basic recipe is weight of eggs to same as weight of butter, flour and sugar.
 Guide for different cake pans and video in the recipe card at the bottom of this post.

 Don't have self raising flour?
 Substitute with plain flour mixed with baking powder.
 Ratio is one teaspoon of baking powder to 110g plain flour to give you self raising flour.

-Grease a baking pan and layer with baking sheet.
-Pour batter into lined baking pan and bake in pre heated oven for 30minutes or till cake is done.
+5) Grease cake pan and layer with baking sheet.
+Pour batter into lined baking pan and bake in pre heated oven for 45 minutes or till cake is done.